 - Tell us if you require more information or are unhappy with our communications or services.

 - Tell us if your situation or details change or are about to change.

 - Attend appointments or provide adequate warning that an appointment will be missed.

 - Provide consent for the LSA to access relevant medical information.
-This can assist in decisions for necessary and reasonable treatment, care and support.
+This can assist in the decision-making process for necessary and reasonable Treatment, Care and Support services.

 You can contact the Lifetime Support Authority on 1300 880 849.

 The Motor Vehicle Accidents (Lifetime Support Scheme) Act 2013 (the Act) establishes the Lifetime Support Authority (the LSA) and authorises the making of the Lifetime Support Scheme Rules (the LSS Rules).